A-level Further Maths

 A-level Further Mathematics is designed to broaden and deepen the mathematical knowledge and skills of the mathematician.
 It provides a stimulating experience for those who really enjoy the subject.
 Topics such as matrices and complex numbers are introduced, whilst others already studied are taken to greater depth.

-AS level Further Mathematics is made up of two papers, 90 minutes each –
+A level Further Mathematics is made up of four papers, 90 minutes each –

-Graphical calculators are allowed in all units and we recommend and teach with the Casio fx-CG50 calculator.
+Graphical calculators are allowed in all papers and we recommend and teach with the Casio fx-CG50 calculator.
 Students will become confident at using their complex calculators in addition to thinking things through independently.

 Where does it lead?